bbc/bug/docs/pages/installation/linux.md

 ## Create Files

-1. Create a file called `docker-compose.yml`
+1. Create a file called `docker-compose.yml`.
+You can create this file anywhere on your filesystem but it's probably best to put it in a well-known location - something like `/opt/bug`.

-2. Copy the below code snippet into the file
+2. Copy the below code snippet into the file:

-Note - This describes where to get the docker containers needed to run BUG from and how to create them plumbing the right bits and pieces from your system into dockers such as ports and files.

 ```
 # BUG for Linux